sageexplorer/kubernetes-docker-aws-/README.md

 Rolling Updates:

- * Rolling updates are managed by running ./rolling_updates.sh with the new image version in the parameter
+ * Rolling updates can be made by running  `kubectl apply -f kubernetes/deployment.yml`

  * Rolling update is defined in kubernetes/deployment.yml